-Manufacturing PMI in India averaged 51.43 points from 2012 until 2020, reaching an all time high of 55.30 points in January of 2020 and a record low of 27.40 points in April of 2020.
+Manufacturing PMI in India averaged 52.08 points from 2012 until 2022, reaching an all time high of 58.90 points in October of 2020 and a record low of 27.40 points in April of 2020.
 This page provides the latest reported value for - India Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-India Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Markit Economics
+India Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Manufacturing PMI in India is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in India to stand at 52.00 in 12 months time.
-In the long-term, the India Manufacturing PMI is projected to trend around 51.00 points in 2021, according to our econometric models.
+Manufacturing PMI in India is expected to be 53.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the India Manufacturing PMI is projected to trend around 50.90 points in 2023, according to our econometric models.